top of page

 theknottingway

-Do you have a favorite yarn fiber; the material that you always seem to reach for or search out?
+Do you have a favorite yarn fiber; the material you always seem to reach for or search out?
 Mine is wool.
-Over the last five years I have developed a love affair with sheep's wool.
-Once the mercury starts to drop I wear it every day, but even in warm weather you can find me sporting a wool blend top or wrap.
+Over the last several years, I have developed a love affair with sheep and alpaca wool.
+I wear it every day once the mercury starts to drop, but even in warm weather, you can see me sporting a wool blend top or wrap.
 It began once my son was born.
-I am a firm believer in bringing children of all ages outside everyday, but of course I wanted him to remain warm even on the coldest of days.
-After doing some research, I discovered that wool has some very specific properties that make it suited for all weather and a versatile fiber choice.
+I believe in bringing children of all ages outside daily, but, I wanted us to remain warm even on the coldest days.
+I discovered that wool has specific properties that make it suited for all weather and a versatile fiber choice.

 Thermoregulation

-Wool has the ability to wick moisture away from the body.
-This helps regulate body temperature, keeping you warmer in the winter and cooler in the summer.
-Because of wool's ability to absorb moisture it does not leave you feeling damp or clammy as cotton or synthetics can do.
+Wool can wick moisture away from the body helping regulate body temperature.
+It keeps you warmer in the winter and cooler in the summer.
+Because of wool's ability to absorb moisture, you are not left feeling damp or clammy as with cotton or synthetic fibers.

 Durability

-Wool is odor and stain resistant.
-While absorbing moisture from the skin, wool also absorbs the odor molecules until the garment is washed, where they are released.
-Wool fibers have a naturally protective outer layer which prevents stains from being absorbed.
+Wool is odor and stain-resistant.
+While absorbing moisture from the skin, wool also absorbs odor molecules until the garment is washed, where they are released.
+Wool fibers have a naturally protective outer layer that prevents stains from being absorbed.

 Biodegradable and Renewable

-Because wool is a natural fiber, when it is disposed of it will decompose in a relatively short amount of time.
+Wool is a natural fiber.
+When it is disposed of it will decompose in a relatively short amount of time.
 Every year sheep grow a new fleece that is shorn to be made into yarn.
-Because not all sheep are treated humanly in their upkeep or in the shearing process, it is important to do a little research to make sure they are not being harmed.
+However, because not all sheep are treated humanely in their upkeep or the shearing process, it is important to do your research to be sure they are treated humanely.

 Six strands of yarn in closeup.
 The top three strands show virgin wool.
 The bottom three show fine, smooth Merino wool.